pwyliu/magna-carta-holy-metadata/README.md

 ```

 ###/api/lookup/\<id>/\<field>/
-`GET` a cloud-init file.
+`GET` some cloud-init data.
 MCHM will show the right output for cloud-init and kickstart.
 See "base" in the templates folder for the cloud-init data source page.

 ```bash
 curl https://mchm.mydomain.local/api/53c9b0824ecee371865ad9eb/